TL;DR

-As an FCA-authorised expert with over 800,000 policies of various kinds arranged, WeCovr offers crucial insight into protecting your most valuable asset: you.
+As an insurance intermediary with over 1,000,000 policies of various kinds arranged, WeCovr offers crucial insight into protecting your most valuable asset: you.
 This article explores the rising tide of business burnout in the UK and how private medical insurance provides a vital safety net for our nation's entrepreneurs.

 The engine room of the UK economy is sputtering.
 The very individuals who drive innovation, create jobs, and build our nation's prosperity are facing an unprecedented crisis.
 New projections for 2025 paint a stark picture: more than half of all UK business owners, freelancers, and self-employed professionals are on a direct collision course with severe burnout.